chelle0425/chelle0425/README.md

-# Hi I'm Rochelle 👋
+# Hi!
+I'm Rochelle 👋

 Welcome to my profile!
 I'm a third-year Geophysics student at Imperial College London passionate about applying complex data analysis to subsurface imaging that drives the energy transition.
 This is the place where I upload all of my code, from independent research projects to lecture notes!